Interview Note Taking

 It’s a best practice to take notes on a blank paper or evaluation form rather than making notes directly on an employment application.
 Sometimes the interviewer may have written something in haste that is unclear or that can appear discriminatory.
 By using a separate evaluation form, the interviewer can correct such errors more easily.

-Tools That Can Simplify Your Note Taking
+Tools That Can Simplify Your Interview Notes

-Many tools are available for note taking.
+Many tools are available for note-taking.
 Paper and pen are common and still used by interviewers even when using an electronic tool such as a recording device.
 Different tools have advantages and disadvantages.
 Choose which method works best for you.

-Writing notes by hand on a separate evaluation form is still the most commonly used form of interview note taking.
+Writing notes by hand on a separate evaluation form is still the most commonly used form of interview note-taking.
 It can be slower than using a computer or automated device, and care must be taken to attach the notes to the correct candidate so the notes are preserved.

 Some interviewers find that taking notes on a laptop is quick and comfortable.
 The same rules apply in terms of what to document and how to maintain a comfortable interview environment.
 Computer notes should be saved frequently to avoid loss.